xuantruong2k/category_product_service/README.md

 | product_short_desc | string(256) |             |
 | product_long_desc  | string      |             |

+> the *product_attributes* table make the product can have many attributes

 | product_attributes |    |    |
 |--------------------|------------|--------------------------|
 | product_id         | string(32) | primary key & foreign key|
 | attribute_key      | string(64) | primary key              |
 | attribute_value    | string(64) |                          |

+> the *category_product* table contains many-to-many relationship between category and product.
+Such as a category contains many products, and a product can belongs to many categories

 | category_product |    |    |
 |------------------|------------|---------------------------|